 When playing singles, the server starts the game serving from the right side.
 The server serves from the right side when his score is even and serves from the left side when his score is odd.

-Points are scored only on the serve.
+Points are scored only on the serve in pickleball.
 The receiving side cannot score a point.
 At the start of the game the player on the right side serves.
 If a point is scored the server moves to the left side and serves to the opposite court.
 Each time that a point is scored the players on the serving side alternate from the right to left or left to right.
 The player continues to serve until the serve is lost by losing a rally.
 Players on the serving team do not alternate sides unless a point is scored.
 The receiving side never alternates sides.

 Call the score in the order of: servers score: receivers score: then the server number.